-“Two family-sized villas and an annexe-for-2 in a tranquil walled garden with a pool, near Kardamyli's beach”
+A stunning beachside estate (sleeps 6-14) with two family-sized villas and an annexe-for-2 in a tranquil walled garden with pool”

 The quaint fishing village of Kardamyli lies a 10-minute walk along the coast.
 It's made up of old stone cottages, with a pretty main square rimmed by cafes, where locals meet to put the world to rights.
 Overlooking the deep blue waters of the Messinian Gulf, the entire scene is presided over by the rugged Taygetus mountains; hike up the spectacular Viros Gorge into the heart of the range.
 Kardamyli is the gateway to the Mani, a region known for its dramatic rocky landscapes, medieval tower houses and a history of blood feuds.
 Most Greeks consider the region wild and remote, but that's also its appeal - it remains relatively undiscovered.